Matías Degra: AEL

 In July 2016, he signed a contract with Greek team AEL (unaffiliated with AEL Cyprus).
 He made his debut on a friendly match against A.O.Kerkyra.
-On 12 September 2016, he made his official debut in a league match against Iraklis Thessaloniki (2-2).
+On 12 September 2016, he made his official debut in a league match against Iraklis (2-2).
 This was meant to be his last appearance in the club.
 After the game ended he had a very serious confrontation with the team's major shareholder Alexis Kougias at the entrance of the locker rooms.
 Kougias blamed him for having unprofessional behavior and poor performance.
 Also he claimed to have full responsibility for the second goal the team conceded, when he tried to dribble past 2 opponents, he lost the ball and the other team scored in an empty goal.
 Photos published later show Kougias hit Degra in the face.
 Hours later he solved his contract and left the club by mutual agreement.